-I have been wondering about how come people of this hell-hole keep getting attracted towards.
+I have been wondering about how come people of this hell-hole keep getting attracted toward me.
 One reason, I guess, is because I too am in this hell hole – perhaps more deeply sunk then so many else.
 But they do not generally like each other as much.
 Why should I be an exception?

-Perhaps because I am the only one talks about solutions -about getting out of this hole.
+Perhaps because I am the only one who talks about solutions -about getting out of this hole.
 People sunk here do each one of them think that he or she can’t get out of it.
 But perhaps I give them hope – of being understood.
 That is all the hope I find in their eyes.
 Not the hope of being helped out of the hole though – most of them never ask for it.
 As if the very idea of doing so will shame them.

-I don’t know what sort of civilisation does that to people – even the most primitive animal screams for help whether or not it has hope of getting any and, among humans too, children are quick to scream when in need of help – that is, before the shadow of civilisation has conditioned them to believe that asking for help is a shameful thing to do.
+I don’t know what sort of civilization does that to people – even the most primitive animal screams for help whether or not it has hope of getting any and, among humans too, children are quick to scream when in need of help – that is, before the shadow of civilization has conditioned them to believe that asking for help is a shameful thing to do.
 They would more quickly cheat a person than tell what is in their heart.

 Perhaps once they did try speaking about it – but didn’t get encouraging results.
 Someone must have made fun of them or insulted them.
 And now even if they do at times talk about things that they feel passionate about, it is with an advanced apology as if for putting the other person in difficult condition.
-As a result, the conversations are reduced to talks about superficial topics like the climate, what they are in last meal, dresses, soap operas etc. I guess that is how civilization imprisons us.
+As a result, the conversations are reduced to talks about superficial topics like the climate, what they are in the last meal, dresses, soap operas etc. I guess that is how civilization imprisons us.
 Even though we live in crowds, we are each one of us, alone in her or his suffering.
 What is worse is that we act as jailers for each other.

 And if a person tried to break chains of civilization by telling someone else her/his heart’s troubles, the other is likely to put the first in his or her place by laughing at them or getting annoyed.